Dornavineeth/open-unlearning/README.md

 bash scripts/muse_unlearn.sh
 ```

 The above scripts are not tuned and uses default hyper parameter settings.
-We encourage you to tune your methods and add your fina results in [`community/leaderboard.md`](community/leaderboard.md).
+We encourage you to tune your methods and add your final results in [`community/leaderboard.md`](community/leaderboard.md).

 ---